Illumina/NirvanaDocumentation/docs/file-formats/custom-annotations.md

 ### Categories

-Categories are not used by Nirvana, but are often used by downstream tools.
+Categories are not used by Illumina Annotator, but are often used by downstream tools.
 Categories provide hints for how those tools should filter or display the annotation data.

-When a category is specified, Nirvana will provide additional validation for those fields.
+When a category is specified, Illumina Annotator will provide additional validation for those fields.
 The following table describes each category:

 | Category        | Description                                                             | Validation |
 |:----------------|:------------------------------------------------------------------------|:-----------|